JulioEI/CaRPA/README.md

 ### 1.3.
 Download files from server

-Allows to download one or more sessions of an animal directly from the cluster.
+Use this if your files are in a remote cluster.
 The path of the server is defined by the archiveRawCaPath property.
 To change it use the command:

 ```
 carp.archiveRawCaPath = ‘‘C://new_path’’;